git-samia/aero-museum/README.md

 * **Description:** This phase encompassed outlining project scope, objectives, deliverables, timelines, and resource allocation.
 A comprehensive project management document was created, detailing stakeholder analysis, risk assessment, and communication plans, ensuring a structured approach to project execution.
 * **Tools Used:** Microsoft Word (for documentation)
 * **Key Deliverables:**
-    * `PM_SamiaKatingiri_B01.pdf`: The Project Management document, detailing the project plan and execution strategy.
+    * `PM_req-doc.pdf`: The Project Management document, detailing the project plan and execution strategy.

 ### 4. Business Analytics (BA)